aaronmcadam/nasa-search/README.md

 ## Orion Design System

 Design system for the application.
 Demonstrates custom themes, using Chakra UI for the implementation.
 We have flexibility for implementing our own components that are based on Chakra.

+## Figma designs

+The Figma designs are on the Figma Community here: https://www.figma.com/community/file/1040039982602485494/NASA-Search.